Frequently Asked Questions (FAQ’s)

 In terms of how long you have to come to therapy, it depends on your goals, but most people don’t need to be in therapy forever.
 With this active, goal-focused approach, many clients experience quicker results than with traditional talk therapy alone.
 Some feel a noticeable difference in just a few sessions.

-For many, therapy lasts anywhere from 3 to 20 sessions — sometimes less, sometimes more — depending on what you want to work on and how deep you’d like to go.
+For many, therapy can last anywhere from a few sessions to several months — sometimes less, sometimes more — depending on what you want to work on and how deep you’d like to go.
 We’ll check in regularly to make sure you’re getting what you need and making progress.
 You’re always in control of the pace.

 Do you accept insurance?